Welcome to my website / online galleries

-This is a new website, not yet complete.
-I hope to have all of the images captioned soon.
-I am not yet set up for online sales.
+This website is a work in progress.
+I am not set up for online sales.
 I mostly share/sell my images as photo notecards, which are 4 x 6 prints hand glued to 5 x 7 card stock, labeled, and nicely packaged with envelopes.

 I began my photographic ‘career’ when I was about 15 years old – focusing mostly on landscape photography in Northern California coupled with sporadic documentation of the San Francisco music scene and the Vietnam War protest movement, and dotted with occasional requests for portraits of children.
 When my parents were not forthcoming in support of my creative dreams – I went off to college for a more ‘practical education’ – gathering degrees in chemistry, environmental toxicology, and information science.
 Eventually landing in a career as a science research librarian – my interest in photography took a back seat.

 Now retired – I am able to return some attention to this early passion of mine.
-I’ve been dipping my toes back in with some energy, for about seven years, with a couple one-off shows of special topics since 2003.
-I reside part-time in Portland, Oregon and part-time on the Oregon coast.
+I’ve been dipping my toes back in with some energy, for about ten years, with a couple one-off shows of special topics since 2003.
+I reside half-year in Tucson, Arizona and half-year on the Oregon coast.

 2017 Pacific Northwest Photography Viewing Drawers(juried).
 Blue Sky Gallery, Portland,OR, April 2017-March 2018